 3D mammograms see through dense breasts

-You can get screened with breast implants
+You can get screened with implants

 Why National Mammography Day is Important

-Mammograms are only once a year
+Mammograms are only once a year or every two years

 Mammograms are extremely effective

 Early detection screening has successfully reduced the U.S. breast cancer mortality rate by almost 40 percent according to the National Cancer Institute.
 That once-a-year mammogram is so effective that it can reveal breast changes up to two years before either a patient or their doctor can feel them.
-At age 40, you should get your mammogram even if you have no unusual symptoms and there is no history of breast cancer in your family.

 Mammograms don't require a prescription

-In most states, you don't need a doctor's prescription to make your mammogram appointment.
+In most states, you don't need a doctor's permission to make your mammogram appointment.
 As long as you are over age 40, you can refer yourself to a facility.
 Make sure that facility is certified by regulating agencies including the FDA (Food and Drug Administration).
 Bring copies of previous mammograms with you, especially if you are using this facility for the first time.